How To IdentifyAudio SpeakersThat Have The MostFlexibility & Best Sound Quality

 WHAT IS MY MOST IMPORTANT GOAL FOR SELECTING AN IDEAL PAIR OF AUDIO SPEAKERS?

 My ultimate goal for putting together a superb audio system is to get it to sound as close to live music as is possible while realizing that room acoustics, room treatment, placement, power quality, and other important factors aren’t perfect.
 I need a really good compromise and one that isn’t too expensive.
+I already knew that source components were more important than the speaker selection so even an inexpensive speaker system (but one that plays really well) would be a good start.

-You can start feeling how difficult this search is particularly when you don’t have a perfect listening environment to begin with.
+You can begin feeling how difficult this search is particularly when you don’t have a perfect listening environment to begin with.
 Most of us don’t have that and can’t build an ideal listening only space even if we knew how.
 Its really difficult particularly if your goal isn’t to spend a huge fortune on something that is way too big and heavy to easily move around and one that needs a dedicated and perfect acoustically treated listening space.
 Add a desire for value and heirloom quality and placement flexibility for others and you can see how big this problem becomes:

 ONE OF MY ADDITIONAL KEY GOALS IS TO OWN A PAIR OF SPEAKERS THAT CAN BE HANDED DOWN THROUGH MY FAMILY (children and grandchildren) AND BE FLEXIBLE ENOUGH TO FIT INTO ANY ENVIRONMENT THEY MIGHT HAVE AND NOT JUST MINE.
 The biggest and most expensive high quality speakers systems don’t meet that goal.
-They require a very specific and perfectly planned and very expensive listening environment.
+They require a very specific and perfectly planned room and a very expensive listening environment.
 Flexibility is sacrificed by their huge expenditure, size, and placement inflexibility, and I’m not willing to do that.
 I don’t think you are either!
 If what I’ve shared so far resonates with you, keep reading and I’ll gradually get to the point.

 I FINALLY CAME UP WITH A GOOD SOLUTION & THAT IS WHAT I’M NOW RECOMMENDING FOR ALL OF MY CUSTOMERS WHO ALSO HAVE SIMILAR AUDIO GOALS THAT I DO